 Robert: One of the appealing attributes of Four Wheel Campers is its incredibly strong growth.
 The company has had a hard time keeping up with demand.
 If we could produce twice as many units, everyone would be sold.
 We’ve got to ramp up our production to meet demand.

-I also want to bring awareness of Four Wheel Campers into different segments of outdoor enthusiasts.
+I also want to bring awareness of Four Wheel Campers to different segments of outdoor enthusiasts.
 Outdoor enthusiasts are magnitudes larger than the RV and overland community we currently target.